 But the effect was short-lived, and after just a few days he began to fade rapidly.
 When he refused the daily walk along the brook behind the shop one day, I knew something was seriously amiss.
 A trip to the vet confirmed my worst fears: Cancer of the gut.
 Prognosis: Fatal and soon.
 Ironically, his recent burst of activity had probably triggered the final meltdown.
 Worst of all, the end stage was likely to be very painful and frightening.
 “Not a good way to go,” said Dr. Scroggins.
 It was the weekend, though, and everyone who didn’t charge a fortune was booked until Tuesday or Wednesday.
 I wasn’t confident he would last that long.

 But Providence blessed us both.
-Aided by a dose of painkillers, Jimmy slipped into a coma and died quietly, without a struggle, at about 9:45 in the evening, yesterday, April 27 2024, after a life of eighteen years, two months and seventeen days.
+Aided by a dose of painkillers, Jimmy slipped into a coma and died quietly, without a struggle, at about 9:45 in the evening, yesterday, April 27 2024, after a lifetime of eighteen years, two months and seventeen days.
 A pretty good run any way you look at it.
 He goes to join the long line of dogs I have known and loved in my life, who have blessed me with their company for a time, sometimes long, sometimes not.
 But never long enough.

-There’s upside, of course.
-There always is.
+There’s upside, of course; there always is.
 The worry, the fear, the dread of what’s coming have been rendered moot.
 There is one less mouth to feed.
 No more getting up at 2 am to let him out.
 But in truth if I could magically trade years of my own life for dog years, I would.
 When you love creatures that don’t live nearly as long as you do, you lose them regularly.
 It hurts like bloody hell, every time, and never, ever gets any easier.

 If I ever get the chance to meet God, I’m going to ask Her “why?”
 Why gift us with these magnificent companions, so very alive, so very nearly perfect, only to yank them away after a few short years, leaving an aching void where once there was light and life?